Chance, Oklahoma

 Chance is a census-designated place (CDP) in Adair County, Oklahoma, United States.
 Within the Cherokee Nation, it was first listed as a CDP prior to the 2020 census.

 The CDP is in northern Adair County, along Chewey Road, which leads east 4 mi to U.S. Route 59 between Watts and Westville, and northwest 7 mi to Chewey.

 Demographics

+Education

+It is mostly in the Westville Public Schools school district, with a piece in the Watts Public Schools school district.